ekohe/wulin_master/README.md

     |                   |           |---------------------|
     +++++++++++++++++++++++++++++++++++++++++++++++++++++++

-We have `PeopleGroup` model, `People` model, they have `has_many` relation with each other, their relation through model is `PeopleGroupsPeople`, we want to build above screen to manage the groups when we select a group, the left bottom grid will show people of this group, the right bottom grid will show people who are not in the group yet, and you can utilize the middle panel to add/remove a people to/from the group.
+We have the `PeopleGroup` model, `People` model, they have a `has_many` relation with each other, their relation through model is `PeopleGroupsPeople`.
+We want to build the above screen to manage the groups.
+When we select a group, the left bottom grid will show people from this group, the right bottom grid will show people who are not in the group yet, and you can utilize the middle panel to add/remove people to/from the group.
 We can implement as the following:

 ```ruby
 # app/grids/people_group_grid.rb